-Sometimes you may want to set different posts limits for each user role.
-For example, you might set a post limit for authors, and then create a higher post limit for editors.
+You may want to set different posts limits for each user role.
+For example, you might set a post limit for guest bloggers, and then create a higher post limit for editors.

 To do this, simply change the number next to ‘Rules’ so that it’s 2 or higher.

 The plugin will now create more rules, ready for you to customize.

 When you’ve finished, don’t forget to click on ‘Save Changes.’